yakimovim/vscode-check-npm-updates/README.md

 The `.checkNpmUpdates.json` must contain JSON object with the following properties:

-* disable (optional).
+* **disable** (optional).
 Boolean.
 The default value is `false`.
 Its value indicates if the check of package versions should be executed for the `package.json` or not.
-* skip (optional).
+* **skip** (optional).
 An array of strings.
 The default value is an empty array.
 The array contains names of packages that should be excluded from the check.
 Names are case-insensitive.
-* skipPatchUpdates (optional).
+* **skipPatchUpdates** (optional).
 Either an array of strings or boolean.
 The default value is an empty array.
 The array contains names of packages that should be excluded from the check if only patch part of their version was increased.
 Names are case-insensitive.
 You can set this property to `true` to exclude all packages if only patch part of their version was increased.
+* **disableAudit** (optional).
+Boolean.
+The default value is `false`.
+This value indicates if audit of packages should be done for the `package.json` or not.
+* **lowestAuditLevel** (optional).
+String.
+Default value is "low".
+This property can have one of the following values: *low*, *moderate*, *high*.
+It sets lowest possible level of audit problems, about which the extension will show notification.
+So, if you set this property to *moderate*, you'll get notification about audit problems of moderate, high and critical level, but will not have notifications about problems of low level.

 ```
 {